ElusiveMind/probo-lamp/README.md

 Note that the base containers contain the standard components for the images.
 The containers specific to their PHP versions are located in the respective versions in the `php` folder located inside the distribution folder.

-Varnish containers are wired differently from a networking perspective and currently require their own container configured as such.

 The Probo Ubuntu Docker images and tags built are located on the Docker Hub at: [https://hub.docker.com/u/mbagnall/probo-lamp](https://hub.docker.com/u/mbagnall/probo-lamp).

 ## Apache Version